eklicious/gke-load-tester/README.md

 ## SA Approach before diving in

 1. Test your Locust script locally on your machine to make sure it's working so you do less debugging in GKE.
 2. Run a sniff test in GKE on a single node cluster with just 1 master and 1 worker and figure out how many simulated users a single worker can support.
 This will dictate how many workers/VMs you need for your final test.
-You need to make sure the Locust CPU metrics are decent and the RPS don't plateau.
+You need to make sure the Locust CPU metrics are decent and the RPS doesn't plateau.
 3. Run the final load with enough hardware to hit your RPS target.

 ## Introduction